web-sys1/news-feed-python/README.md

     python main.py

-Assuming nothing goes wrong, the posts will be written to `output.html`.
+Assuming nothing goes wrong, the posts will be written to `.html file`.